s0up4200/ptparchiver-go/README.md

     volumes:
       - ./config:/config
     restart: unless-stopped
-    command: run # Runs as a service using interval from config
+    command: run # Runs as a service using interval from config or by setting --interval <minutes>
 ```